soumyajyotibiswas/ninja-adventures/Tutorials/0002_Rock_Paper_Scissors.md

 ```

-If you do not know if [this](https://ascii.co.uk/) or [this](https://www.asciiart.eu/) website already, do pay them a visit.
+If you do not know [this](https://ascii.co.uk/) or [this](https://www.asciiart.eu/) website already, do pay them a visit.
 Its fun to add some ascii graphics to terminal code.
 Our friend "The Machinee" is from here it self.

 ## Putting it all together <a name="Al9"></a>